AmberJune/AmberJune.github.io/_posts/2017-06-22-ruby_newbie.markdown

 You see, I'm one of those people who likes to wait to ask for help until I absolutely need it.
 I feel like I learn best by trying to solve the problem on my own first.
 I've always been like that.

-In high school, I was super shy/quiet and preferred working alone.
+In high school, I was super shy and quiet, and I preferred to work alone.
 I took a lot of work home because it was easier for me to think.
 Other people were exhausting to me.

 <iframe src="https://giphy.com/embed/rbDUB907SGjsY" width="480" height="233" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>